Gifted and Talented Education

 The purpose of the Gifted and Talented Education (GATE) program is to provide challenging curriculum and instruction for students who are capable of achieving at a level significantly beyond that of their chronological peers.

 GATE funding is used to identify gifted and talented students, and to initiate and maintain services for them.
 The main academic focus is on providing differentiated learning experiences that occur during the regular school day and are based on the core curriculum.

 The District GATE Plan is outlined in the application for state funding.
 The current District plan has been approved for funding through the 2010-2011 school year.
 Each school has a GATE Site Liaison who provides GATE information to parents and staff, coordinates GATE referrals, and serves on the District GATE Advisory Committee (DGAC).

 Parents are encouraged to participate in the GATE program at their student's school or throught the District GATE Advisory Committee, which meets four times throughout the year.

 GATE Student Art Show

-The GATE Student Art show will be held on Friday, May 3rd, 6pm to 8 pm at 540 Main Street (corner of 1st and Main).
-This show will feature art created by over 220 GATE students over the past 6 weeks.
-In addition, there will be live music provided by a variety of WJUSD music students.
+The GATE Student Art show will be held on Friday, May 2nd, 6 pm to 8 pm at 705 Main Street – the former Democrat building at Heritage Plaza.
+This show will feature art created by over 200 GATE students during the months of March and April.
+In addition, there will be live music provided by the Pioneer High School Dixieland Jazz Combo.
 This Art show is being held in conjunction with the Historic Downtown Woodland Business Association's First Friday Art Walk.
 Many businesses are open late and feature a variety of art and live music.
 Come spend an evening downtown!